Last Updated on

 While the Renegade is the most expensive in the Redfield lineup, you can drop a few twenty-dollar bills and opt for the Battlefield.
 It has a really neat, built-in TAC-MOA reticle.
 If that’s overkill for you, the Rebel bino is its exact optic counterpart without the reticle.
 Done and done!
 That’s how Redfield does it!

-However, if stretching the budget to over $200 just isn’t a priority for you, consider the Simmons ProSport 10X50 binoculars (which you can check out here).
-Cutting the costs under 100 bucks will also cut the weather-resistance abilities and the eye relief by a lot.
+However, if stretching the budget to over $200 just isn’t a priority for you, consider the Simmons ProSport 10X50 binoculars.
+Cutting the costs under 100 dollars will also cut the weather-resistance abilities and the eye relief by a lot.
 However, it’s still a Porro prism bino and you’ve still got the high-power specs.

 Redfield is a brand that people are happy with.
 You’ll be hard-pressed to find negative reviews on the actual performance of their optics.
 If you’re ready to give ’em a shot, feel free to glass up our line-up.
 We promise you won’t go broke and you’ll be extra stoked!